Guidelines for RAISE

-- We are developing a page on the RAISE Program website for potential PIs who are interested in participating in a collaborative project.
-Would the PI or grant administrator please share the name(s), the institution, areas of interest, and their website link to Marybeth Stewart Goon and Dr. Moses Lee.
+- See a list of potential PIs interested in a collaborative project who have expressed an interest to participate in the RAISE program.
+If a PI or grant administrator would like to be added to this page, please share the name(s), institution, areas of interest, and website to Marybeth Stewart Goon and Dr. Moses Lee.

 - Is the proposed project built on and strengthened by the collaborative alliance?
 Is every member of the alliance appropriately engaged in the project?
 Is the coordinating institution capable of managing the application if a grant is made?